fotherja/Robot_Wars_Gyro/README.md

  - PID algorithm to reach the Yaw_setpoint as fast as possible - can be tuned on the fly via IR
  - A PCM output channel to control a servo or ESC when using IR
  - 2 IR channels supported on the same IR frequency
+ - 5v output to supply an RF receiver
+ - 2 x 3A Motor channels

 # Further Discussion:
 If only 2 RF channels are connected one channel is used for speed control and the other is used to set the turn rate.
 If 3 channels are connected Joystick style turning is possible (whereby the robot points in the same direction as a 2 axis joystick).